EgiKarakashi/skill-matrix/Diary.md

     - After finishing all this we started setting up the database.
 Down below we have explained how the first day actually went and what each one of us did.

 -Sindi's diary

+     - We worked together as a group to create an logical idea about the requiremnets of the projects

      - Pulled the repo and created the migrations for other tables, after creating them I pushed my changes on GitHub.